By Pragyansharma Polavarapu

 great authors like Rabindranath Tagore

 in modern Indian literature .
-Rabindranath tagore and Mahatma Gandhi had great admiration for each other .
+Rabindranath Tagore and Mahatma Gandhi had great admiration for each other .
 Tagore was also a

-guide and philosopher to Jawaharlal Nehru the first Prime Minister of
+guide and philosopher to Jawaharlal Nehru the first Prime Minister of independent

-independent India.
+India.
 One wishes and prays that the modern Indian writers write serious material about necessity of a

 new moral world culture and about high morality, equality